BABY REGISTRY: LIPPOLD CHENEY – ALVAREZ OLVERA

-Mauricio and I are beyond thrilled to share with you the news that we will be welcoming a baby sometime around November.
+Mauricio and I are beyond thrilled to share with you the news that we will be welcoming a baby around November.
 We have an incredibly strong relationship and are confident that, together, we will approach parenting in such a way that all three of us grow and evolve in concert.
-Mau and I are first-time parents, so we know there’s a lot we don’t know yet, but we feel so prepared in so many important ways.
-However, one area in which we would definitely benefit from some support is the material.
-Mau works with his mother, Betty, as a curandero (i.e. traditional medicine practitioner), while Emily is currently working part-time for a non-profit literary publisher as well as working with Mau and Betty as she’s able.
-We generally feel we have “enough” and are very happy, but we know we’ll need more as our family grows.
-Below my closing and photos is the birth registry list we created.
-I share a great deal of detail (+ hyperlinks!) in the list both to be transparent, as well as to give you a bit of a peek into how we’re living and what we’re up to – i.e. Capricorn-style intimacy (my apologies to Ruby and anyone else who doesn’t indulge in astrology, jaja!).
+Mau and I are first-time parents, so we know there’s a lot we don’t know yet, but we feel prepared in the most important ways.

+Since that community consists largely of my/Emi’s (what most people call me here in Mexico) network – I’ve put together this registry in English using my own voice, though Mau and I spent weeks hemming and hawing about its contents together.
+Below my closing and the photos is the birth registry list, followed by links to contribute.
+I share a great deal of detail (+ hyperlinks!) in the list to be transparent, as well as to give you a bit of a peek into how we’re living and what we’re up to – i.e. Capricorn-style intimacy (my apologies to Ruby and anyone else who doesn’t indulge in astrology, jaja!).

 - Paypal (@eamlc): https://www.paypal.com/paypalme/eamlc

 - If you have a better idea or if those options don’t work for you – email me at email@example.com. 🙂